MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-tutorial-add-qna.md

 [!INCLUDE [applies-to-v4](../includes/applies-to-v4-current.md)]

-You can use the QnA Maker service and a knowledge base to add question-and-answer support to your bot.
+You can use the QnA Maker service to create a knowledge base to add question-and-answer support to your bot.
 When you create your knowledge base, you seed it with questions and answers.

 In this tutorial, you learn how to: